Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 Not recommended:

-- Taking screenshots of high-frequency animations frame-by-frame
+- Taking screenshots of high-frequency animations frame by frame

-- Frequently calling on oversized canvases
+- Frequently calling on very large canvases

 - Treating canvas recording as the default path

-Privacy Statement¶
+Privacy Notes¶

 Important note: